bensk/CS9/readme.md

 ## Topics
 This semester we will be usingSNAP, a visual, drag-and-drop programming language.
 It is accessible on the web at http://snap.berkeley.edu/ and Python, a powerful and popular programming language.
-We will explore key topics in Computer Science including:
+We will explore big ideas in Computer Science including:

 * Algorithms
 * Loops